eliaxelang007/rhythm.js/README.md

 * CDN using jsDelivr
   * `<script src="https://cdn.jsdelivr.net/npm/rhythm.js@latest/dist/rhythm.js"></script>` <br/> (You'll have to prefix your imports with `Rhythm.`)
   * `import { /* Imports */ } from "https://cdn.jsdelivr.net/npm/rhythm.js@latest/dist/rhythm.esm.js";`
+> The CDN may not update instantly once the latest version is released.

 ### Commands